Jamie Greco, PT, DPT

 Dr. Greco began her physical therapy career in 1993 after graduating with a BS in Physical Therapy from Ithaca College.
 Her early clinical practice primarily encompassed treatment of the adult neurological population while working first as a staff and, later, a Senior Physical Therapist at Helen Hayes Hospital.
 She also gained diverse experiences through clinical rotations in aquatics, traumatic brain injury, burns and orthopedic trauma, practicing in both inpatient and outpatient settings in New York and North Carolina.
 In 1996, she joined the staff at Duke University Medical Center, Lenox Baker Children's Hospital focusing her clinical practice on inpatient pediatric rehabilitation.
 She returned to Long Island in 1999 where she continued her pediatric practice in early intervention, preschool and school-based settings.
 Currently, she maintains an active caseload working with infants and toddlers through the Suffolk County Department of Health Early Intervention Program.

-Dr. Greco is a member of the American Physical Therapy Association and serves as the New York State representative for the Academy of Pediatrics.
-In this role, she advocates for pediatric physical therapy and serves as a liaison between pediatric academy members and the NYPTA.
+Dr. Greco is a member of the American Physical Therapy Association and has served as the New York State representative for the Academy of Pediatrics.
+In this role, she advocated for pediatric physical therapy and served as a liaison between pediatric academy members and the NYPTA.
 Dr. Greco is also the recording secretary for the Long Island District of the NYPTA and has attended Lobby Day and Delegate Assembly.
 Dr. Greco is an active member of the NY/NJ Clinical Education Consortium.
 Her scholarly interests are in clinical education, biophysical agents and pediatrics.

-Greco, J. & Cesiro, J. An ebook for a biophysical agents course for DPT students: An alternative to the powerpoint presentation and a window to more active learning.
+Greco J & Cesiro J. (2016, Nov).
+An ebook for a biophysical agents course for DPT students: An alternative to the powerpoint presentation and a window to more active learning.
 Grant awarded by Teaching and Learning Enhancements with New Technology (TALENT) Project at Stony Brook University.
 Award: $3000.